MLB spring camps open, Bieber in Guardians gear, Vlad Jr set

+A day after owners and players reached agreement to end a 99-day lockout, all 30 spring training camps opened across Arizona and Florida.
+Now the four-week sprint begins in earnest to get ready for an April 7 opening day.

+“We've been waiting for this for a while,” D-backs infielder Josh Rojas said before Friday's workout.
+“It's good we got everything done.
+I did my best to stay ready for this day, whenever it came.
+It happened fast.”

-JUPITER, Fla.
-(AP) — Cleveland ace Shane Bieber limbered up in Guardians gear, Toronto Blue Jays star Vladimir Guerrero Jr. began taking grounders and new St. Louis Cardinals manager Oliver Marmol signed autographs as spring training for big leaguers finally began Friday.
+Cleveland ace Shane Bieber limbered up in Guardians gear, Toronto Blue Jays star Vladimir Guerrero Jr. began taking grounders and new St. Louis Cardinals manager Oliver Marmol signed autographs as spring training for major leaguers finally began.

-A day after owners and players reached agreement to end a 99-day lockout, all 30 camps opened.
+At the complex in Goodyear that Cleveland shares with the Cincinnati Reds, some big names got loose.

-Bieber, the 2020 AL Cy Young Award winner, and All-Star third baseman José Ramírez were among the players sporting Guardians garb who got in light workouts following check-in physicals.
+Bieber, the 2020 AL Cy Young Award winner, and All-Star third baseman José Ramírez were among the players sporting Guardians garb who went through light workouts following check-in physicals.
 The team formally changed its name from Indians following last season.

 On this morning, with temperatures were in the 80s under partly sunny skies on Florida's east coast, it was time for the talk to turn from CBA to ERAs and RBIs.